NoBugsOnlyFeatures/nobugsonlyfeatures.github.io/_posts/2022-10-20-two-gender-manga.markdown

 Everything goes right for Ren.

 Ren was a scientist of our world (of some unknown discipline), reborn in a world of fantasy and magic.
 He (or her, they don't really their gender in any meaningful way) awakens in the wreckage of a caravan amidst a storm.
-She (I'll use she/her pronouns for them going forward because that's how they portray themselves in the world) uses "scientific knowledge" (i.e. basic survival training and grade school science) to build a shelter and start a fire using magic to dry wood and leaves and then fire to ignite it.
+She (I'll use she/her pronouns for them going forward because that's how they portray themselves in the world) uses "scientific knowledge" (i.e., basic survival training and grade school science) to build a shelter and start a fire using magic to dry wood and leaves and then fire to ignite it.
 It's there she falls asleep until the next day.

 She has a dream of being an overly enthusiastic sex slave to a wealthy man.
 Upon waking up she recalled in this world's life; she was travelling to meet that man?
 This is where the story is unclear in the details, though it's heavily implied that she was to become a concubine for this man in exchange for the continued existence of the orphanage.
 Upon Ren having this revelation bails on her meeting with the wealthy man and the orphanage.